 Any other notes or comments on just the best practices for using that form and how to possibly stay out of trouble?

-It’s a practice that’s frowned upon by the compliance divisions of both the Realtors® association and more particularly the Nevada Real Estate Division.
+- It’s a practice that’s frowned upon by the compliance divisions of both the real estate licensees association and more particularly the Nevada Real Estate Division.
 So, brokers and agents beware.